For corrosive rail environments like coastal track, wet tunnels, level crossings and stray current environments, Zinoco® ensures maximum rail life.

 Most rail coatings provide a barrier to corrosion by preventing air, water and salts from coming into contact with the steel rail.

 Zinoco provides an excellent barrier to corrosion with greatly enhanced impact resistance compared to previous coatings, but it also has a key second method of defence by providing sacrificial protection, even if areas of the coating have been breached.
-This is how it works:
+See how it works here.

 Zinoco® is a registered trademark of British Steel